aramis-lab/clinicadl/docs/Train/ROI.md

-# `train roi` - Train deep learning networks using predefined Regions of Interest (ROI)
+# `train roi` - Train deep learning networks using predefined regions of interest (ROI)

-This option allows training a network on two Regions of Interest (ROI).
+This option allows training a network on two regions of interest (ROI).
-ROI inputs correspond to two patches of size 50x50x50 manually centered on each hippocampus.
+ROI inputs correspond to two patches of size 50x50x50 voxels manually centered on each hippocampus.
-This manual centering has only been done for `t1-linear` pipeline.
+This manual centering has only been done for the `t1-linear` pipeline.

 ![Coronal view of ROI patches](../images/hippocampi.png)